etroimcasso/react-app-typescript-express-socketio/README.md

 # React App Skeleton w/ Typescript, Express, and Socket.io

-This uses a standard .env file, with the regular ports and shit i've used.
+This uses a standard .env file, with the regular ports and configuration details I've used in the past

-I'm gonna be super lazy with this file, it's only for me so I don't forget stuff.

-use **Yarn**

 ### For production:

-Be sure to use the command below whenever the *server/socketServer.ts* file is changed
+Be sure to use the command below whenever a **.ts file** is changed anywhere in the **server** directory

 ```
-npm run compileServer
+npm run compileServer && yarn build
 ```

 Then use